arminc/k8s-platform-lcm/README.md

 ## Help (how to run)

 For all the configuration options please have a look at the [exampleConfig.yaml](exampleConfig.yaml).

-When running lcm you can provide certain flags which are not available in the config.
-The application assumes there is a config.yaml available in the same folder.
+By default the application assumes there is a config.yaml available in the same folder.

+### Kubernetes

+The application can be run inside the Kubernetes using the provided Docker image (soon with Helm).
+The web UI can be used to get information about the scan.
+The docker image is available at:

+### Command line

+The application can also be run command-line locally instead of in Kubernetes.
+The preferred way of running it locally is to have command-line output to show the scanned result.
+But it is also possible to start the server locally and look at the web UI.
+Note: To locally run the server you will need to download the templates and static folder so the web UI can work.

+### Application options

 ```bash
 ./lcm --help